 Long-time readers will recall I was once the proud owner of a whole life insurance policy from Northwestern Mutual (NML).
 It was sold to me as a medical student by a very dear friend who happened to be interning with NML that summer.
-He subsequently went in to another line of work.
-The policy was terrible.
-It was completely inappropriate for me, but it was just a terrible policy.
-What I really needed was a $1 Million 30 year level term policy.
+He subsequently went into another line of work.
+The policy was not only inappropriate for me, but it was just a terrible policy.
+What I really needed was a $1 Million, 30-year, level-term policy.
 What I got was a convertible $280,000 term policy whose rates would go up every 5 years until long after I would be financially independent coupled with a $20,000 whole life policy.

 The question we will be addressing today, however, is not whether you should buy a policy.
 It is what you should do with the one you already have.
 There are a number of points to consider.

-Although 80% of those who purchase whole life policies eventually surrender them, there are a select few who want them, and even a tiny percentage who actually need them.
-If you are one of these people, you should keep your policy.
-Examples of people who need them include people who will never actually become financially independent (working until death) and will always have someone depending on their income financially.
-Someone with an estate tax problem AND a liquidity problem may also need a permanent life insurance policy.
-There are also some legitimate business issues that are best solved with these policies.
 Even if you don't need a policy, you might want one.
 Perhaps you can't stand the volatility of higher-returning investments like stocks or real estate.
-Or perhaps the 3-5% returns on the policy are adequate for your needs.
-Or perhaps you're into the whole Bank on Yourself/Infinite Banking thing and love to borrow from yourself rather than a bank to buy expensive stuff.
-If any of this describes you, then you probably want to keep your policy, assuming it is actually correctly designed to do what you want it to do.
-You might be able to improve it by paying annually, changing dividends to offset premiums instead of paid up additions, or even by purchasing additional paid up additions, but you probably shouldn't get rid of it.
+Or perhaps the 3-4% returns you reasonably expect on the policy are adequate for your needs.
+Or perhaps you're into the whole Bank on Yourself/Infinite Banking thing.
+If any of this describes you, then you may want to keep your policy, assuming it is actually correctly designed to do what you want it to do.
+You might be able to improve it by paying annually, changing dividends to offset premiums instead of paid-up additions, or even by purchasing additional paid-up additions, but you probably shouldn't get rid of it.

-Keep It If You've Had It For a Long Time
+Keep Your Whole Life Insurance Policy If You've Had It for a Long Time

-If You're Going To Cancel, Do It Now
+If You're Going to Cancel Whole Life Insurance, Do It Now

 Whole life insurance works out best when you hold it until death.
-Once you have decided you are going to drop it, there is no point in waiting a few more years until it breaks even or gives you a certain return you will feel good about.
+Once you have decided you are going to cancel a whole life insurance policy, there is no point in waiting a few more years until it breaks even or gives you a certain return you will feel good about.
 You may want to wait until just before your next premium is due if it means the cash value will be a little higher, but you certainly don't want to pay more premiums on a policy you will drop at some point between now and your death.

 Remember that you cannot just consider the policy on its own merits.
 You also need to compare it to what you would do with the money if you were not using it for life insurance premiums.
 If you're going to be using the money to max out a 401(k), or even better, get a match in a 401(k), then it is a no-brainer to get rid of it.
-Likewise if the alternative is something like maxing out an HSA or a personal or spousal Backdoor Roth IRA.
-If you, however, are comparing it to a taxable account, especially invested in low risk assets, or to just spending the money, then it will compare a little more favorably.
+Likewise, if the alternative is something like maxing out an HSA or a personal or spousal Backdoor Roth IRA.
+If you, however, are comparing it to a taxable account, especially invested in low-risk assets, or to just spending the money, then it will compare a little more favorably.
 I often see agents selling whole life policies to doctors that still have 6-8% student loans.
 That's financial malpractice in my opinion.
 Heck, paying off your mortgage, even one with a relatively low-interest rate, may provide a better return than whole life, and it's guaranteed.

 It should go without saying that you should never cancel a permanent life insurance policy unless you already have sufficient term life insurance in place to meet your needs and wants.
 It usually only takes a couple of weeks to buy a term policy, but don't leave yourself exposed even for that long.
 Besides, you might be surprised by something found during underwriting.